ultr7A/5HDDR/README.md

 # 5HTDR
+- Be the music.
-Play music with music.
-Rock the house.
-Make the sound waves shudder.
+- Rock the house.
+- Feel the shudder.